 Robert H. Dugger, Ph.D., is a venture capital investor, managing partner at Hanover Provident Capital and retired partner in the hedge fund Tudor Investment Corporation.

-Luis Benveniste is the Practice Manager, Global Engagement and Knowledge at the World Bank.
+Luis Benveniste is the Practice Director for the Education Global Practice of the World Bank.
 He was a co-author of the World Development Report 2012: Gender Equality and Development.
 Some of his recent publications include Teaching in Cambodia (2008), with J. Marshall and M. Araujo, Teaching in Lao PDR (2008), with J. Marshall and L. Santibaez, "The political structuration of assessment: Negotiating State power and legitimacy," in A.H.
 Halsey, P. Brown, H. Lauder & J. Dillabough (eds.), Education: Globalisation and Social Change (2006) and All Else Equal (2003), with M. Carnoy and R.

 Nazli Baydar is an Associate Professor of Psychology at Koç Üniversitesi in Istanbul.
 Baydar has worked on various human capital projects including evaluations of Job Corps and WIC.
 However, her interest lies in early childhood and the development of human capital prior to entry into formal schooling.
 She has also worked on interventions with Head Start populations.